AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 #### Construction, assignment, and destruction of *smart pointers*

-`auto_ptr` is a *smart pointer* that points to a heap-based object until it is destroyed.
+`auto_ptr` is a *smart pointer* that points to a heap-based object until it's destroyed.
 Upon destruction, the heap object is `delete`ed.

 ``` cpp